Table of Contents

 In today’s cutthroat retail market, providing your consumers with the most affordable shipping options is crucial.
 You don’t want to lead a consumer through the buying process to have them leave their cart because of the shipping costs.
 Moreover, shipping fees have a considerable impact on consumer behavior.

-Convey recently surveyed 2,500 customers in the United States, and 64.3% of them ranked delivery cost as the single most significant consideration when making a purchase.
+Convey recently surveyed 2,500 customers in the United States, and 64.3% of them ranked delivery cost as the single most significant consideration when purchasing.
 You and your customers must agree on shipping costs.
 You can only accomplish this if you are familiar with the components that determine shipping cost and how they affect product price.

 But how do you calculate shipping costs?